Journey Optimizer events are XDM Experience Events that are sent to Adobe Experience Platform via Streaming Ingestion.

 Any XDM schema that will be used for Journey Optimizer events should meet the following requirements:

 The schema must be of the XDM ExperienceEvent class.

 For system-generated events, the schema must include the Orchestration eventID field group.
 Journey Optimizer uses this field to identify events used in journeys.

-Declare an identity field for identifying the subject of the event.
+Declare an identity field for identifying individual profiles in the event.
 If no identity is specified, an identity map can be used.
 This is not recommended.

 If you would like this data to be available for lookup later in a Journey, mark the schema and dataset for profile.